 An appendectomy is surgery to remove the appendix.

-The appendix is a small, finger-shaped organ that comes out from the first part of the large intestine.
+The appendix is a small, finger-shaped organ that branches off from the first part of the large intestine.
 It is removed when it becomes swollen (inflamed) or infected.
+This condition is called appendicitis.
 An appendix that has a hole in it (perforated) can leak and infect the entire abdomen area, which can be life threatening.

 - Spinal anesthesia.
 Medicine is put into your back to make you numb below your waist.
 You will also get medicine to make you sleepy.

 - General anesthesia.
 You will be asleep and not feel any pain during the surgery.